Lahti-University-of-Technology/full-stack-course/material/material.md

   - Empathy in code, docs, and interface design
     Inclusive language, accessibility features, and clear documentation ensure that software welcomes a diverse audience and minimizes confusion and frustration.
 - Data
-  Data is anything observed and recorded.
+  Data is any observed fact that software stores or processes.
+It fuels features, analytics, and personalization across the stack.
+Handling data responsibly ensures accuracy, privacy, and useful insights.
+Poor data practices can mislead decisions and erode user trust.
   - Collection
     Gathered through user input, logs, sensors, telemetry, and third-party APIs.
 Effective collection requires user consent, data validation, and awareness of systemic or sampling bias.
   - Use